prajakta1321/prajakta1321/README.md

 - 👋 Hi, I’m prajakta  :octocat:
-- <p style="font-size:300px">This is a paragraph.</p>
-- 👀 A Machine Learning enthusiast/Researcher
+  👀 A Machine Learning enthusiast/Researcher
--

 - 🌱 I’m currently learning Python and Machine learning :octocat:
--
 - 🐼Besides , ML i also am good in HTML , CSS AND JAVASCRIPT
--

 - 📫 How to reach me guravprajakta2001@gmail.com

 🐼OTHER HOBBIES     : READING ,
                     TRAVELLING.🌍🏕️🏝️